yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 The Dashboard configuration file can be found in the `tyk-dashboard` folder and by default is called `tyk_analytics.conf`, though it can be renamed and specified using the `--conf` flag.

+### Environment Variables

+Environment variables can be used to override settings defined in the configuration file.
+The [Tyk Dashboard environment variables page](/docs/configure/dashboard-env-variables/) shows how the JSON member keys map to an environment variables.
+Where an environment variable is specified, its value will take precedence over the value in the configuration file.

 The file will look like the sample below, the various fields are explained in the following sections:

 ``` {.copyWrapper}